nmehta001/notes/money/mse-academy/2_budgeting_taxation.md

 - Student Loans
 - Any other deductions

-## 2.1 Deductions from your gross earnings
+## 2.1 Deductions From Your Gross Earnings

 The two biggest deductions from your gross income is income tax and National Insurance Contributions (NICs)